How to create a Carrier Management Strategy in 10 steps?

 ✔ How to create a winning carrier management strategy?

-✔ How to improve performance while staying relaxed?
+✔ How can you improve performance while staying relaxed?

 ✔ Why carrier management shouldn't focus on price?